 Savor the pioneer past in St. George, then delight in the area’s superb golf courses and the sun-tinged walls of Snow Canyon.

-Do something when you arrive in St. George.
+Do something when you arrive in St. George, Utah.
 Before you hike among the yucca plants and prickly pear in the cocoa-red soil of Snow Canyon; before you bicycle along a sunbaked ridge; and before you tee off, go to the white-trimmed brick home of Brigham Young and imagine him there in the winter of 1875.
 Old, rheumy, massive Young.
 His arthritic joints ached even in the warm and arid climes of St. George.
 He would lumber up the wooden stairs and from his window gaze out over his knotty beard at the workers on the tower of the tabernacle.
 Behind them the Mormon temple was rising in great and gorgeous relief against the distant hills.
 What satisfaction Young must have felt picturing the completion of both the tabernacle and the temple.